 Software The problems may be caused by your software or disk.
 If you cannot load a software package, the media may be damaged or the program might be corrupted - in these instances try loading another copy of the software if possible.
-If an error message appears while you are using a software package you should refer to the documentation supplied with it as this will usually of error messages.
+If an error message appears while you are using a software package you should refer to the documentation supplied with it as this will usually include a problem solving section or a summary of error messages.
 Next, you should check any error messages against the operating system documentation.